kylpo/react-playbook/patterns/Immutable-Component.md

   IMMUTABLE_PROP='fixed value'
 />
 ```

-Immutable props would be skipped from the `shouldComponentUpdate()` check.

 Perhaps a babel plugin could come along to handle immutable components and props in the meantime?